MileHacker Logo

 • Hailing: On the street, at designated taxi stands, or by phone.

-• Fares: Metered system with day and slightly higher night rates.
-Payment is typically in cash (TRY).
+• Fares: Metered arrangement with day and slightly higher night rates.
+Payment should be typically in cash (TRY).

 Ride-Sharing Apps